Teuthida255/Oscilloscopinator/README.md

 use the -n/--number option to load the additional files into the program.

 ## Command line options:
-* -f, --file
+* -f, --file:
 Location of master audio file
-Default argument: file.wav
+(Default argument: file.wav)

-* -e, --export
+* -e, --export:
 Location of exported audio file
-Default argument: export.wav
+(Default argument: export.wav)

-* -n, --number
+* -n, --number:
 Number of additional audio files to convert
-Default argument: 0
+(Default argument: 0)

-* -k, --skip
+* -k, --skip:
-Uses binary logic to detemine which additional files to normalize and not amplify Default argument: 0
+Uses binary logic to detemine which additional files to normalize and not amplify (Example: -k 5 = 0101 = amplify the first and third files; normalize the second and fourth) (Default argument: 0)

-* -s, --samples
+* -s, --samples:
 Switches time format to samples instead of seconds

-* -a, --amplify
+* -a, --amplify:
 Amplification factor for audio
-Default argument: Normalize audio
+(Default argument: Normalize audio)

-* -r, --remove
+* -r, --remove:
-Removes silence from start and/or end of audio
+Removes silence from start and/or end of audio (0 = none, 1 = start, 2 = end, 3 = both) (Default argument: 3)
-Default argument: 3

-* -c, --click
+* -c, --click:
 Removes 'clicks' from start and/or end of audio-not perfect!
-Default argument: 0
+(0 = none, 1 = start, 2 = end, 3 = both) (Default argument: 0)

-* -t, --threshold
+* -t, --threshold:
-Make the silence remover function less precise
+Make the silence remover function less precise (Default argument: 0)
-Default argument: 0

-* -d, --addstart
+* -d, --addstart:
 Add amount of silence to start of audio
-Default argument: 0
+(Default argument: 0)

-* -e, --addend
+* -e, --addend:
 Add amount of silence to end of audio
-Default argument: 0
+(Default argument: 0)

-* -i, --fadein
+* -i, --fadein:
-Add fade in to start of audio
+Add fade in to start of audio; argument determines length of fade (Default argument: 0)
-Default argument: 0

-* -o, --fadeout
+* -o, --fadeout:
-Add fade out to end of audio
+Add fade out to end of audio; argument determines length of fade (Default argument: 0)
-Default argument: 0